>>> Operators

 Accepting

-Cross‑center — Releasing and allowing
+Cross‑center — Settling, releasing and allowing

 You let go of resistance and move with what is happening rather than against it.